gruelbox/orko-wiki/Local-installation.md

 java -jar orko-app.jar server example-config.yml
 ```
 - Navigate to http://localhost:8080 to view the application.
 - In the **Coins** tab, click the **+** button to select an exchange and coin pair to start seeing what Orko can do.
-Note that without exchange account details, you get a limited experience.
+- Note that without exchange account details, you get a limited experience with most "real" exchanges.
+You can get a feel for Orko's trading features by using the **Simulator** exchange, which is a simulated exchange running on your PC.
 - To trade against your real exchange accounts, shut down Orko (the command window), modify `example-config.yml`, filling in the relevant sections with your exchange api key, secret and (in some cases) passphrase.
 Leave any exchanges you don't have API details for blank.
 Then run again.

 ## On Ubuntu/Debian